Discover the Shocking Truth: How Long Should You Really Hold Your Baby After Feeding?

 This cozy cuddle time also triggers the release of oxytocin, often called the 'love hormone.'
 This boosts bonding between parent and child.

-Oxytocin doesn't just benefit babies; it aids moms by reducing postpartum depression risks and enhancing milk production - so those feeding sessions can be more successful.
+Oxytocin benefits babies and moms by reducing postpartum depression risks and enhancing milk production, making feeding sessions more successful.
 Who knew hugs could be so assertive?

 A Calming Effect